-Haring moved to New York City in 1978 and began using the city as his canvas, making chalk drawings in subway stations.
+In 1980, Haring received public attention with his public art in subways.
 He had found a highly effective medium that allowed him to communicate his work with the wider audience and he created white chalk drawings on the unused advertising panels covered with matte black paper in a subway station.
-He considered the subways to be his ‘laboratory’.
-Between 1980 and 1985, he produced hundreds of these ‘Subway Drawings’ (one of which is featured in this collection).
-His signature images included dancing figures, a radiant baby, a barking dog, a flying saucer, large hearts, and figures with televisions for heads.
+He considered the subways to be his “laboratory”.
+Between 1980 and 1985, he produced hundreds of these “subway drawings” (two of which are featured in this collection).
+His signature images included dancing figures, a “radiant baby” (a crawling infant emitting rays of light), a barking dog, a flying saucer, large hearts, and figures with televisions for heads.
 These graffiti drawings became familiar to New York commuters, who would often stop to engage with the artist.
 He also attracted the attention of the city authorities which arrested him for vandalism on numerous occasions.